Use Mini-Lessons to Launch STEM Projects

 What’s a STEM launcher?

-Carolyn-DeCBefore you read any further, let me introduce you to Carolyn DeCristofano – a top-notch STEM specialist and a writing colleague of mine.
+Carolyn-DeCBefore you read any further, let me introduce you to Carolyn DeCristofano – a top-notch STEM specialist, author, and a writing colleague of mine.

 Carolyn came up with the STEM launchers idea when we were working on an NSF-funded curriculum development team.
-Back in 2013, she shared her idea in this MiddleWeb post titled STEM Launchers!
-I invite you to click on that post and browse it before continuing.
+Back in 2013, she shared her idea in a MiddleWeb post.
+I invite you to browse it before continuing.

 Have your students REcharge, not REcite!